OpenVisualCloud/Media-Transport-Library/doc/run.md

         }
 ```

-For the supported parameters in the json, please refer to [JSON configuration guide](configuration_guide.md) for detail.
+For the supported parameters in the json, please refer to [JSON Configuration Guide](configuration_guide.md) for detail.

 Below is the command to run one video tx/rx session with json config.